Yortw/RSSDP/README.md

 * I could publish a device.
 Many other libraries only focus on discovery.
 * the publish component runs on (at least) .Net 4.0, without relying on any external services.
 Many other implementations are just wrappers around a Windows or Linux service, which I couldn't guarantee would be installed/enabled etc.
 * the discovery component (at least) runs on Windows Phone and Xamarin.iOS.
-Preferably also .Net 4.0, Xamain.Android, WinRT and Compact Framework projects (I haven't yet done Android/WinRT/CF but they should be fairly easy when I get around to them).
+Preferably also .Net 4.0, Xamain.Android, WinRT and Compact Framework projects.
 A lot of other implementations don't support the Xamarin platforms.
 * the API was consistent across platforms so I can write as little code with as little conditional compilation as possible (especially in Xamarin Forms projects).
 * the library wasn't massive and didn't have huge numbers of dependencies, I want to keep my deployment footprint as small as possible.
 * the library guided me (at least a little) towards publishing devices correctly, i.e correct device types, not leaving out required fields etc.